z4c777/AutoRecon/README.md

 - `http-useragent-tester` — noise, no pentest value
 - `http-bigip-cookie` — F5 only, irrelevant on HTB/CPTS
 - `http-cross-domain-policy` — Flash is dead
-- `ssh2-enum-algos` full output — replaced with weak algo detection only

 ### v1.0
 - Initial release with 40 service mappings